-It’s reasonably demeaning to address the problems of a few with lectures or meetings to scold everyone essentially.
+It’s reasonably demeaning to address the problems of a few with lectures or meetings to scold everyone.
 This likely isn’t done at your school, but worth bringing up just in case.
 Staff can begin to get paranoid, wondering if they were the ones who did something wrong, and their work will likely suffer for it mainly because they won’t feel trusted.
-Going to the teacher privately instead is one way around this.
+Going to the teacher privately instead, is one way around this.

 3. Give them specific feedback

 Take the time to celebrate their successes and provide positive feedback where appropriate.
-Providing them with constructive feedback that allows them to evolve rather than only address problems in staff meetings maintains the positive school culture you have built.
+Providing them with constructive feedback that allows them to evolve rather than only address problems in staff meetings, helps sustains the positive school culture you have built.

 4. Ask them what they need

+No, really.
 Ask them what they need to improve.
-Finding out what’s working in the classroom and what isn’t is a great way to stay in tune with their needs and become aware of any issues before they ever come close to resentment.
+Finding out what’s working in the classroom and what isn’t is a great way to stay in tune with their needs and become aware of any issues before ahead of time.
+Resentment and unwanted energy can be avoided.